Connect with others who understand.

 Who Shouldn’t Take Nirogacestat?

 Nirogacestat may not be an option for everyone.
 If you’re pregnant or breastfeeding, you shouldn’t take nirogacestat.
-Also, it’s important to talk to your doctor to find out if any of your other medications could interact with nirogacestat and cause harm.
+Also, it’s important to talk with your doctor to find out if any of your other medications could interact with nirogacestat and cause harm.
 If you take antacids, do so at a different time from nirogacestat.
 Medications that involve certain enzymes can also be harmful for people who are using nirogacestat.

 If you’re considering trying nirogacestat for your desmoid tumor, talk to your doctor.
 They’ll help you understand if you’re a good candidate.